jasmin-lang/jasmin/README.md

 valid `opam` switch is configured with a compiler version >= 4.12.0 and is set as current switch.

-First add the Coq repository to the current opam switch
+First add the Rocq repository to the current opam switch
 ```
 opam repo add coq-released https://coq.inria.fr/opam/released
 ```